 There are many books that summarize the teachings of Buddhism.
 This one does an excellent job of framing those ideas into practice.
 For example, one idea is that the “no response” of behavioral conditioning is also the point of meditation.

 Every moment of every day we have thoughts, feelings, pains and other sensations.
 We spend much of our lives reacting to these experiences.
 In meditation, we train our mind to give “no response” and not react.
-Without a response, these things in our mind tend to fade away, and eventually, we will develop an ability to respond only to thought we wish to and we will have control over ourselves.
+Without a response, these things in our mind tend to fade away, and eventually, we will develop an ability to respond only to thoughts we wish to and we will have control over ourselves.

 There are many ideas in this short book, but the idea that meditation is key to gaining control over our minds really changed the way I thought about it and about Buddhism as a spiritual path more generally.